dylanmurr777/Dylan_Murray-Porfolio/README.md

 system administration.
 Currently pursuing CompTIA A+, Network+, and Linux+ certifications to expand expertise in the tech industry.
 I'm passionate about finding solutions to complex problems and enjoy building and troubleshooting systems.
 Beyond my professional skills, I have a deep-seated hobby of fixing broken hardware – including phones, laptops, tablets, and PCs.
 I also love working on tech projects, building machines, and exploring device hacking, particularly when tackling challenging issues like "bricked" technology and code manipulation.
-I look forward to working with an advancded team within an established and professional tech company.</p>
+I look forward to working with an advanced team within an established and professional tech company.</p>

   </p><img width="100" height="100" alt="219923809-b86dc415-a0c2-4a38-bc88-ad6cf06395a8" src="https://github.com/user-attachments/assets/f322cd8f-1d9e-43df-ba92-c9b2577ecb2d"